google/draco/README.md

 Description
 ===========

-Draco is used to compress and decompress 3d geometry data and point clouds.
+Draco is used to compress and decompress 3D geometry data and point clouds.
 Draco was designed and built for compression efficiency and speed.
 The code supports compressing points, connectivity information, texture coordinates, color information, normals, and any other generic attributes associated with geometry.

-Draco is released as C++ source code that can compress and decompress 3d geometry data and point clouds.
-The package also contains Javascript decoders for the encoded data.
+With Draco, applications using 3D graphics can be significantly smaller without compromising visual fidelity.
+For users this means apps can now be downloaded faster, 3D graphics in the browser can load quicker, and VR and AR scenes can now be transmitted with a fraction of the bandwidth and rendered quickly.
+Draco is released as C++ source code that can be used to compress 3D graphics as well as C++ and Javascript decoders for the encoded data.

 Note: This is not an official Google product.